If you are looking for Android development resources, here is the place for you.

 Absolute must!
 Here you can discuss developing Android applications using the Android SDK, or get help with troubleshooting apps, advice on implementation, and strategies for improving your app’s speed and user experience.
 It is a neat way of finding out what’s in the works for future apps.
 Also, if you’re searching for answers this often hits the spot.

 Stack Overflow is Q&A website for computer programmers.
 It was created in 2008 by Jeff Atwood and Joel Spolsky.
 For many years Stack Overflow has been one of the most popular resources for programmers trying to solve a common problem.

 GitHub is the web-based hosting service for software development projects that use the Git revision control system.
 Simply put, it’s the place where you store your sources.
 For Android developers, this is a great community for you can follow other geeks and market yourself as well.

 Quora is a Q&A website where questions are created, answered, edited and organized by its community of users.
 Here you can ask questions whenever you’re stuck.
 Remember to perform a quick search before you do.

-Reddit is social news website gathers many like-minded community members based on topics (aka, subreddit).
+Reddit is a social news website that gathers many like-minded community members based on topics (aka, subreddit).
 The AndroidDev Subreddit is a place featured with news for Android developers with the who, what, where when and how of the Android community.
 Probably mostly the how.

 6. XDA Forums